Skip to content

 Permeable Pavements

 Porous surfaces that allow rainwater to infiltrate rather than run off.
-Reduce surface water flooding and lower surface temperatures compared to asphalt.
+They reduce flooding and lower surface temperatures.

 Flood reductionCooler surfacesGroundwater recharge